Tainted\\Coders

 The Update is a ScheduleLabel that will map to the Schedule which actually executes the hello_world system.

-There are many other ScheduleLabel we can tap into:
+However, there are many other ScheduleLabel in the Main schedule we can tap into:

 1. PreStartup